LC-Linkous/tinySA_python/README.md

     # SCAN RAW
     scanraw_data_bytes = tsa.scan_raw(start, stop, pts, outmask)

+    # for subsequent reads, the tinySA does freeze while preforming SCANRAW
+    # if there's an error, the screen will stay frozen (for reading).
+    # So start it again so new data can be taken
+    tsa.resume()

     # disconnect because we don't need the tinySA to process data
     tsa.disconnect()